Learning how to do your own taxes can seem daunting, even if it is pretty straightforward. You just need to know the exact steps to take!

 You’ve created a new file, verified your income and expenses, made an appointment, and are sure your financial information is safe.
 Now it’s time to check taxes off your list!

-There are plenty of free online tax programs you can choose from to DIY taxes, but as a freelancer or small business owner I recommend you working with a tax pro or CPA.
-Even though I could file my own taxes, I still go to the same H&R Block tax professional I’ve been seeing for the past five years (shout-out to Lori!).
+There are plenty of free online tax programs you can choose for how to do your taxes.
+But as a self-employed business owner I recommend you working with a tax pro or CPA.

 Most of the time, two heads are better than one, and Lori’s job is to stay up-to-date on the tax law changes and how everything affects my personal tax situation.
 But this post isn’t about filing your taxes, it’s about getting everything prepped, organized and ready for filing.